mapierce/WaveTab/README.md

 ## 👩‍💻 How to use

 WaveTab can be used both programmatically and through storyboards.
-To use it programmatically, simply replace `UITabBarController` with `WaveTab` and it'll handle the rest.
-For usage in storyboards, just set your class of the selected `UITabBarController` to be a `WaveTab`.
+To use it programmatically, simply replace `UITabBarController` with `WaveTabBarController` and it'll handle the rest.
+For usage in storyboards, just set your class of the selected `UITabBarController` to be a `WaveTabBarController`.

+If you inherit from the `WaveTabBarController` and call `func tabBar(_ tabBar: UITabBar, didSelect item: UITabBarItem)`, you must call to the `super` class.

 ## 👨‍👩‍👧‍👦 Contributing